 If you want the coating that will last you the longest and is the hardest, go with CS2 Titanium.

-If you’re a perfectionist, and want the coating that offers the most benefits, even if it doesn’t last as long (Well, it still lasts 3 years is still plenty long!), go with CS2 TitaniumSH.
+If you’re a perfectionist, and want the coating that offers the most benefits, even if it doesn’t last as long (Well, the coating lasts up to 5 years, and the self healing effects up to 3 years, which is still plenty long!), go with CS2 TitaniumSH.

 If having the coating installation registered to your Carfax history, or having a formal warranty (Link: Opticoat Warranty Terms) is of importance to you, go with Opticoat Pro+.
 Our thoughts?
-Carfax history report may be attractive to those who intend to sell their car within 5/7 years.
+Carfax history report may be attractive to those who intend to sell their car within 7 years.
 Otherwise, in our opinion CS2 looks a bit better, and goes on thicker.
 And besides, if you exhibit any issues with our workmanship, we would surely stand by our work and do what we need to do to make it right for you anyways.